JoryD/Connect4AI/README.md

 # Potential Improvements
 Multithreading/Multiprocessing - run all 7 possible move simulations in parallel.
 Might not make sense considering the GIL.

+Numpy - find a way to speed up calculations using numpy, or by using things other than expensive python objects.

 # Inspiration
 Inspired by https://github.com/antirez/connect4-montecarlo.
 Antirez did a great job writing his version in C. C is nice, however Python is the language of the gods.